Who are you?

 What do you do besides being an artist?

-What is the best advice given to you as an artist?
+What are the best advice given to you as an artist?